n3rr/Curtin-Malaysia-CTF-2023-Writeup/Pwn & Reverse Engg/Let The Random Games Begin 2/Let The Random Games Begin 2.md

 If we run the program many times, we will see a set of "random numbers" in random sequence.

-So, to make things faster, I input “a” and it will show all five “random numbers”.
+So, to make things faster, I input `a` and it will show all five “random numbers”.

 Copy n paste it in the next sequence, the first random number given is your guide of which set are you on.